Tronde/podman-demo/README.md

 In case you are not a Red Hat enterprise customer with access to standard or premium subscriptions of Red Hat Enterprise Linux (RHEL) you can sign up for the no-cost [Red Hat Devoloper Subscription for Individuals](https://access.redhat.com/solutions/4078831).[^2] [^3]

+## The User Stories

+There are three user stories for this demo.

+**Story 1:** Some user needs to build a container image by extending some base image to provide a custom container image that will serve an application.

+**Story 2:** Teams should be able to run containers and pods in a rootless Podman environment.
+The containerized applications should be able to store data persistently in databases or local file systems.

+**Story 3:** System administrators need to inspect container images, check logs of running containers, and need access to troubleshooting resources in order to support their application teams.

+Based on these stories the demo addresses use cases to build, deploy, integrate and test containers.
+With an automation first mindset the demo focus on using Ansible for the different use cases.

 ## Prerequisites

   * A working rootless podman installation; instructions are available at